 If you don’t have 200g cacao butter, you can use a mixture of coconut oil and cacao butter, or even all coconut oil, but it won’t have that same ‘melt-in-your-mouth’ chocolate texture, just so you know.
 (And if you make it with coconut oil you will need to keep them in the fridge or freezer so they don’t melt.)

-For a nut-free version, you could just replace the nuts with extra coconut (same weight as the nuts), it just won’t be quite as creamy.
+For a nut-free version, you could just replace the nuts with dessicated coconut (same weight as the nuts), it just won’t be quite as creamy.

 Ok, here’s the recipe… Enjoy!

-- Place cashews, macadamia nuts, coconut and vanilla bean into Thermomix bowl and blend 30 sec/speed 9.
+- Add dates, vanilla and salt to bowl and blend 30 sec/speed 6 (medium speed) until mixture is smooth.
 Scrape down sides of bowl.

-- Pour mixture into molds, or into a lined baking dish (to be cut into squares), or onto lined trays to make a thin bark.
-Freeze until set hard, then pop caramels out of the molds (or break bark into pieces) and store in a container in the fridge or freezer.
+- Pour mixture into moulds, or into a lined baking dish (to be cut into squares), or onto lined trays to make a thin bark.
+Freeze until set hard, then pop caramels out of the moulds (or break bark into pieces) and store in a container in the fridge or freezer.